Journalism and Communication

 All students must complete a one-semester internship before graduation.
 Because of the hands-on learning students receive while in the program, students have substantial experience and are more likely to be hired post-graduation.
 Many intern at non-profits, government agencies, and news media such as The Deseret Morning News, KSL-TV, National Geographic, The Logan Herald-Journal, KTVX-TV and KUTV, and The Salt Lake Tribune.
 These experiences help them to thrive in today's fast-changing communications environment.

-JCOM majors can get involved with news production on campus by working at A-TV News, writing for Hard News Cafe, or reporting for Aggie Radio and Utah Public Radio.
+JCOM majors can get involved with news production on campus by working at A-TV News, writing for Utah State News Service, or reporting for Aggie Radio and Utah Public Radio.
 The new student-initiated JCOM Communicators’ Guild also provides a vehicle for students to take ownership of their department and their education.